peter-woyzbun/querygraph/README.md

 draws from the result of its query node's "parent" - in this case `mongo_node` - as opposed to variables defined prior to execution.
 More specifically, it references the unique values of the columns of the dataframe belonging to the parent node.
-So the rendered query template belonging to `pg_node` is:
+The rendered query template belonging to `pg_node` is:

 ```